 Other Tourist Attractions

-The Jallianwala Bagh is a cruel reminder of how thousands of innocent Indian men, women, and children were killed by general Dyer and a group of British soldiers while in a peaceful demonstration against British policies during pre-independence period.
+The Jallianwala Bagh is a cruel reminder of how thousands of innocent Indian men, women, and children were killed by general Dyer and a group of British soldiers while in a peaceful demonstration against British policies during the pre-independence period.
 The event took place on April 13, 1919, and since, the place has been converted into a national monument with its walls still bearing the bullet marks from that fateful day.

 The sprawling Ram Bagh gardens house the opulent palace of Maharaja Ranjit Singh.
 The beautiful architecture of the palace draws awe and admiration from the visitors.
-A museum situated inside houses a rare collection of miniature paintings, old coins, weapons and other artifacts relating to the past.
+A museum situated inside houses a rare collection of miniature paintings, old coins, weapons, and other artifacts relating to the past.

 Built during the early 19th century by Maharaja Ranjit Singh, the fort was intended to protect the residents in case of attacks from the neighboring Afghan infiltrators.
 The massive walls of the fort and the special defensive techniques ensured complete protection from the enemy.
 At present, the structure is under the control of the Indian paramilitary forces.